ffund/real-time-embedded-systems-lab/1-blinky/README.md

 and the `setbuf` and `printf` statements.
 Also, change the pin to 15, which will activate the blue LED instead of the orange one.

 In order to build and compile this program, you'll edit the Makefile.
+This way, you'll be able to build either the original blinky or the version without semi-hosted debugging, just by running `make` with different arguments.

 In general, a Makefile includes stanzas in the form

 ```
 target: dependencies
 	system command to build
 ```

+and then to build a certain target, you run `make target`.
+(If you run `make` without specifying a target, it will run `make all` by default.)

 If you look at the current Makefile, you'll see that the stanzas that define the rules for building the original blinky are